 To be considered eligible, applicants must submit a complete application.
-This includes an NEH cover sheet and all materials specified in the NEH Application Information and Instructions document.
+This includes the on-line 2-page Cover Sheet

-Continuing Education Credit (CEUs) for NEH Summer Scholars
+Continuing Education Credit (CEUs) for Summer Scholars

 Application Procedures and Deadlines

-Your completed application should be postmarked no later than March 1, 2018 and should be addressed to: William Gilly and Susan Shillinglaw, Hopkins Marine Station, 120 Ocean View Boulevard, Pacific Grove, CA 93950.
+Your completed application should be postmarked no later than March 1, 2020 and should be addressed to: William Gilly and Susan Shillinglaw, Hopkins Marine Station, 120 Ocean View Boulevard, Pacific Grove, CA 93950.
 Please send three copies of your complete application.

 We look forward to many productive discussions, stimulated and enriched by the historical and contemporary backdrop of the Monterey Peninsula.
-Our goal is to invite NEH Summer Scholars into a conversation that examines connections, the ways in which literature, history, geography, science, and social awareness intersect.
+Our goal is to invite Summer Scholars into a conversation that examines connections, the ways in which literature, history, geography, science, and social awareness intersect.
 This is the broad vision that Steinbeck embraced.
-We hope each NEH Summer Scholar will come away with a richer appreciation of the ways that Steinbeck’s sense of place ‒ both local and national ‒ informs his social, historical and ecological vision of America.
-We trust that each NEH Summer Scholar will take ideas and knowledge back to students for further discussion and exploration.
+We hope each Summer Scholar will come away with a richer appreciation of the ways that Steinbeck’s sense of place ‒ both local and national ‒ informs his social, historical and ecological vision of America.
+We trust that each Summer Scholar will take ideas and knowledge back to students for further discussion and exploration.
 Please join us!

-Dr. Susan Shillinglaw and Dr. William Gilly
+Dr. Susan Shillinglaw & Dr. William Gilly

-Co-Directors, Steinbeck Institute
+Co-Directors, NEH Steinbeck Summer Institute 2020